VALD04403/bowling_score/README.md

 ## Introduction

-This is a Node.js project designed to solve [insert project purpose here].
-It is built using the latest technology stack to ensure efficiency, scalability, and security.
+This is a Node.js project designed to calculated 1 person bowling score.

 ## Prerequisites